 DrugHelp is a uniquely New Zealand website for people looking for help with their drug use and for people concerned about someone else’s use.
 DrugHelp shares the stories, experiences, insight and hope of people who have been there – people who have used and abused drugs and found a way through.

 The New Zealand Drug Foundation hosts FebFast.
-We are a registered charity promoting
+They are a registered charity promoting

 an Aotearoa New Zealand free from drug harm established in 1989.